fgoujeon/maki/README.md

     - marks 'target_state' as the new active state;
     - executes the 'action';
     - enters 'target_state'.
-    The initial active state of the FSM is the first state encountered in the transition table ('off', is our case).
+    The initial active state of the SM is the first state encountered in the transition table ('off', is our case).
     */
     using transition_table = awesm::transition_table